quantumlib/Stim/doc/python_api_reference_vDev.md

                 broadcast over the slice.
             - stim.GateData: The single qubit Clifford gate to write to the index or broadcast over the slice.
+            - stim.Tableau: Must be a single qubit tableau.
+Specifies the single qubit Clifford gate to write to the index or broadcast over the slice.
-            - stim.CliffordString: Values to write into the slice.
+            - stim.CliffordString: String of Cliffords to write into the slice.

     Examples:
         >>> import stim